ECHO: Event-Centric Hypergraph Operations via Multi-Agent Collaboration for Multimedia Event Extraction: Detailed Experimental Results and Further Discussion

-Table~\ref{tab:MetaGPT-style_results} presents complete results of the dialogue-centric MetaGPT-style baseline across all settings, using the same metrics and reporting conventions as above.
+Table~\ref{tab:dialogue_baseline_results} presents the complete results of the dialogue-mediated baseline across all settings, using the same metrics and reporting conventions as above.

-\paragraph{Additional Analysis} Dialogue-centric coordination can partially recover grounded role extraction compared to direct prompting, but its gains are not consistently monotonic with backbone strength.
-This not strictly monotonic suggests that maintaining intermediate state implicitly in dialogue can still lead to unstable role binding or over-generation, even for stronger models, and motivates explicit structured state (e.g., MEHG) and operation-level validation as used in ECHO.
+\textbf{Additional Analysis.} Compared with Direct Prompting, dialogue-mediated coordination often improves grounded role extraction, indicating that iterative interaction can partially correct early mistakes.
+However, these gains are not consistently monotonic with backbone strength.
+This suggests that when intermediate state is carried implicitly in dialogue, stronger models can still exhibit unstable role binding or over-generation, which further motivates explicit structured state and operation-level validation used in ECHO.